hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/81__shrImallalitAlAlitaH.md

 It is
 Nishparakaraka.

-​I'll also like to say that if your understanding is that niShfala = niShprakAraka, then you need some serious study, at least of tarka-sa~Ngraha.
+I'll also like to say that if your understanding is that niShfala = niShprakAraka, then you need some serious study, at least of tarka-sa~Ngraha.